mbzuai-nlp/LaMini-LM/README.md

 </table>

 ## Using Models
-LaMini-LM models and instruction are intended for research use only.
+LaMini-LM series and instruction dataset are intended for research use only.
 (CC BY NC 4.0)

 We recommend to use model to reponse to human instructions wrote in natural language.